Source code for asr_eval.align.parsing

 """

 [docs] def parse_single_variant_transcription( self, text: str ) -> SingleVariantTranscription: """Parses a text without multivariant blocks.
-In general, one needs this method for typing purposes only, because :meth:`~asr_eval.align.parsing.Parser.parse_transcription` supports both multivariant and single-variant transcriptions. """ text = self.preprocessing(text) tokens = self._split_text_into_tokens(text) result = SingleVariantTranscription(text, tuple(tokens)) for i, t in enumerate(result.list_all_tokens()): t.uid = 'id' + str(i) return result
+In general, one needs this method for typing purposes only, because :meth:`~asr_eval.align.parsing.Parser.parse_transcription` supports both multivariant and single-variant transcriptions. """ text = self.preprocessing(text) text, attrs_per_token = _extract_and_trim_attrs(text) tokens = self._split_text_into_tokens(text) result = SingleVariantTranscription(text, tuple(tokens)) _assign_attrs_inplace(result, attrs_per_token) for i, t in enumerate(result.list_all_tokens()): t.uid = 'id' + str(i) return result

 def _split_text_into_tokens(self, text: str) -> list[Token]: """Finds words in the text and return them as a list of Token. """ tokens = list(_regexp_split_text_into_tokens( text, {'word': self.tokenizing} )) for token in tokens: if not isinstance(token.value, Wildcard): token.value = self.postprocessing(token.value) return tokens